Two Campuses: One Spirit

 The Visual and Performing Arts Center is a three-story 135,000 square-foot structure and is home to the School of Visual and Performing Arts.
 The educational and artistic experiences of students, faculty, alumni and patrons of the arts are enhanced by the addition of a 350- seat concert hall, a 350-seat theater, an art gallery, a recording studio, and state-of-the-art rehearsal, classroom, and studio arts facilities.

 Facilities include a synthetic field surface, locker rooms, coaches’ offices, press box, and a concessions area.

 Westside Campus Center (CC)

 This 49,000-square-foot building houses food service facilities, meeting rooms and lounges, an information desk, conference facilities, student offices, and The Daily Grind, a coffee lounge.
-The office of the Director of the Campus/Student Centers, the Career Success Center, as well as the satellite office for the Academic Advisement Center are located here.
+The Career Success Center is located on the third floor.
 The Campus Center Computer Center (C4) will soon be re-invented on the ground floor and will offer state-of-the-art technology and community gaming stations.